Diluv/Diluv-Website/public/docs/feedback.md

 ## GitHub

-The best way to proivde feedback is through our GitHub page.
+The best way to provide feedback is through our GitHub page.
 Posting an issue on GitHub will notify our team and allow community members to contribute to the discussion.
 Going through GitHub will also help us keep track of your feedback so it doesn't get lost.
 Keep in mind that GitHub is a public platform and you should never post personal info or account info on there.

 When using GitHub please use one of the issue templates.
 These templates help us understand your feedback and streamline a lot of the feedback process.
 If you're unsure about something in the template please try your best to provide that information.